Causes of IVF failure

 Learn more about smoking effects on couple’s fertility: Effect of smoking on fertility

 Embryo transfer to the mother’s uterus is a very precise and complicated task.
 In some cases, the technical problems in embryo transfer have been the cause of IVF failure.
 Therefore, the expertise of the physician and the choice of the appropriate treatment center play an important role in the success of IVF.
-Finally, remember that you should not lose your positive spirit just because of a small failure in the process of infertility treatment. know more about best fertility clinics in Iran: Best Iranian fertility centers
+Finally, remember that you should not lose your positive spirit just because of a small failure in the process of infertility treatment. know more about the best fertility clinics in Iran: Best Iranian fertility centers

 Losing morale and despair means you’re ready to fail again in the next IVF cycle!